 It was with me when I spoke in Edinburgh recently.
 Out of the blue came an idea: I suggested that wearing a badge with a Whole Earth photo on it would be an excellent way to tunnel under ideological and political barriers that so often divide us in this ultra-polarized time — an image without words or slogans, as silent and prayer-inspiring as an icon.
 It’s not a me-versus-you emblem.
 It simultaneously challenges both ourselves and others to take greater responsibility for protecting our planet, its environment, its population and generations to come.

 I took the idea with me as I travelled on to Glasgow and London and talked about it during a BBC interview.
 The Glasgow Catholic Worker become the first group to act of the idea, placing an order for a thousand badges.
-A trial printing of the badge has now been made here in Holland — I just picked up the first batch from our local Copy Center.
+A trial printing of the badge has now been made here in Holland — I just picked up the second batch from our local Copy Center.

 I dare to imagine many thousands of people wearing them before the year is far along.